February Manifesto: The Great Petition

 The Great Petition bound in 26 volumes.

-The Finns thought Nicholas II could still change his mind if appealed to in name of the entire people.
+The Finns thought Nicholas II could still change his mind if appealed to in the name of the entire people.
 The idea of a great petition was born among the Swedish-speaking intellectuals in Helsinki in a couple of days after the publication of the manifesto.
 Assembling the petition was agreed in a closed citizens' meeting held at the Ateneum on 20 February.
 The petition was organised by several parties and language groups, but was tightly kept secret from the Russian authorities.
 Any man or woman over 16 years of age could sign the petition.
 Over 520 thousand signatures were assembled to the petition in about a week in early March, which accounted for at least a third of the entire adult population of Finland.
 Signatures were assembled almost throughout the entire country, save for some remote lands which were too difficult to access.

 To deliver the petition to emperor, representatives from each municipality in Finland were selected to a great delegation numbering almost 500 people.
 The delegation set off to St. Petersburg on the evening of 15 March.
 The delegation did not ask permission from the governor-general, even though it would have been required to do so by law.
 Nicholas II refused to meet the delegation or receive the petition.
 Minister-secretary of the state Procopé read the response had got from the emperor to representatives on the delegation on 18 March, according to which the Finns should return home and the petition should be delivered via a normal route through provincial governors and the governor-general.
 Nicholas II also announced he was not angry.
 Nicholas II's refusal to receive the Great Petition or meet the delegation strengthened his image in Finland as an "oath-breaking emperor" who had knowingly broken the Finnish constitution.
 The Great Petition was sent to the emperor once again through provincial governors and the governor-general as he had instructed, but when it arrived in June 1899 Nicholas II once again refused to receive it and sent it back.

 A small number of Finns thought the February Manifesto was a good thing and refused to sign the Great Petition.
 These were mostly steadless tenants, who believed the baseless rumours spread by so-called laukkuryssäs (Finnish for "bag Russians"), meaning travelling salesmen from White Karelia, about a land reform caused by the "Russian law".
 There has been frequent suspicion that some Russian body would have organised spreading rumours serving Russification through these "bag Russians", but this could not be proven.
 Some steadless tenants and working-class people also thought defending the Finnish constitution was useless as it did not improve their own position.